 If I add a dependent to coverage during Open Enrollment, do I have to submit documentation?Yes.
-To add a dependent to your coverage during Open Enrollment, you must submit proof of the dependents' eligibility to Human Resources by November 13, 2015.
-Documentation required is available here.
+To add a dependent to your coverage during Open Enrollment, you will be asked to submit proof of the dependents' eligibility directly to OneUSG Connect Benefits.

 Under the Medical, dental, and vision plans, the coverage for your dependent child will continue until the end of the month in which your dependent child turns age 26 or until you remove your dependent child from coverage due to a Qualifying Life Event (i.e. the dependent child obtains medical coverage elsewhere).